 - Cover each bundle of crab legs with damp paper towels.

-- Before placing in the microwave, wrap the crab legs with Saran/cling wrap.
+- Before placing in the microwave, wrap the crab legs with plastic wrap.

-- Microwave each bundle of crab legs for about two minutes.
+- Microwave each bundle of crab legs on your lowest power setting for about 2 minutes (if thawed) to 4 minutes (if frozen).

 - Carefully remove the crab legs from the microwave.